icarus-13/OOD-generalization/README.md

 ## Synthetic SEM
 The Synthetic SEM folder can be used to reproduce results in the Synthetic SEM experiment that compares ERM, IRMv1, V-REx and anchor regression in a regression problem.
 Users can fine-tune the hyper-parameters manually and each run corresponds to one of the 12 experiment settings presented in the thesis.

---- To swtich between heteroskedastic (E) and homoskedastic (O) setting, change the variable setup_hetero.
+--- To switch between heteroskedastic (E) and homoskedastic (O) setting, change the variable setup_hetero.

 --- To specify whether training domains are similar (“1”) or far (“0”), change the variable setup_similar.